flennerhag/mlens/docs/ensemble_tutorial.rst

 The :ref:`memory-tutorial` details how users can avoid loading data into the parent process by specifying a file path to a memmaped array or a csv file.

+.. py:currentmodule:: mlens.preprocessing

+The :ref:`model-selection-tutorial` walks through how to use the :class:`EnsembleTransformer` class to pre-generate base layers and use the :class:`Evaluator` class to select between meta learners.

 .. _proba-tutorial:

 Probabilistic ensemble learning